Ivorforce/NumDot/Readme.md

 scons platform=<platform> custom_api_file=../extension_api.json
 cd ..

-# Exceptions have to be explicitly enabled here
+# Build the project.
-scons platform=macos
+scons platform=<platform>

-# On windows, use MinGW for compiling like so
+# On windows, use MinGW for compiling like so:
-# scons platform=windows use-mingw=yes
+scons platform=windows use-mingw=yes
 ```

+Copy the folder `demo/bin` into your project folder as `bin`.

 ### What Now?